-Performance measure

-The ESOP approved by shareholders on 23 November 2010 provided for the issuance of Performance Rights to Executive Directors and eligible employees.
-This LTIP was introduced for employees at the level of Manager and above, effective from 1 July 2011 and provides equity based "at risk" remuneration, up to maximum percentages, based on, and in addition to, each eligible employee's TFR.
+Component Performance measure Award outcome The ESOP approved by shareholders on 23 November 2010 provided for the issuance of for the year - Performance Rights to Executive Directors and eligible employees.
+This LTIP was ESOP introduced for employees at the level of Manager and above, effective from 1 July 2011 Performance and provides equity based "at risk" remuneration, up to maximum percentages, based on, Rights and in addition to, each eligible employee's TFR.
 These incentives are aimed at retaining and incentivising KMP and senior managers on a basis that is aligned with shareholder interests, and are provided via Performance Rights.
+The movement in Derformance Dights under this plan is in the table below: